-The union of graduate employees at New York University.
-Drawing from a membership of several thousand from across most of NYU’s graduate schools, we represent roughly 1,200 graduate workers in any given semester who are teaching assistants, adjunct instructors, social science research assistants, and graduate assistants.
-We are affiliated with the United Auto Workers and are the first recognized union of graduate employees at a private university in the United States.
+GSOC (Graduate Student Organizing Committee) is the union of graduate employees at New York University.
+Drawing from a membership of several thousand across most of NYU’s graduate schools, we represent over 2,000 graduate workers in any given semester who are teaching assistants, adjunct instructors, social science research assistants, and graduate assistants.
+We are affiliated with Local 2110 of the United Auto Workers and are the first recognized union of graduate employees at a private university in the United States.

 What is GSOC all about?

 We are about union democracy, mass participation, and social justice values.
-Our efforts stem from a deep commitment to making our union one that actively encourages members to participate and takes direction from them.
+We are committed to building a union that actively encourages members to participate and lead.